 Acting Assignments - An acting assignment occurs when a Union Support Staff meets the minimum qualifications and is assigned on a temporary basis to a different vacant position with the approval of the Executive Director.
 An acting assignment may not exceed one year in length.
 If a Union Support Staff is placed on an acting assignment to a pay grade higher than that of the employee's normal position, the Union Support Staff shall be paid at a step on the higher grade that gives the Union Support Staff an increase in pay.
 Such an increase shall not exceed the highest step possible if the Union Support Staff may receive pay step increases in accordance with applicable pay step increase policies and procedures.
-When a Union Support Staff returns to the employee's normal position, the Union Support Staff will be paid at a whatever step the Union Support Staff would have been paid had they not had the acting assignment.
+When a Union Support Staff returns to the employee's normal position, the Union Support Staff would have been paid had they not had the acting assignment.
 There is no probationary period while on an acting assignment; however, if the Union Support Staff was in the position may count toward the probationary period and also toward the pay step increase date.